Ojos del Salado is one of the highest accessible points by car on Earth

-Ojos del Salado is a massive stratovolcano in the Andes on the Argentina-Chile border and the highest volcano in the world at 6.891m (22,608ft).
+Ojos del Salado is a massive stratovolcano on the Argentina-Chile border and the highest volcano in the world at 6.891m (22,608ft).
 This mountain has been the scenario of several records for attaining the highest altitude aboard a land vehicle.
-It’s probably the highest accessible point by car on Earth.
+It’s one of the highest accessible points by car on Earth.

 What is the tallest volcano in the Andes called and how tall is it?

 Set high in the Andes mountain range, near the Atacama desert, this volcano is the second highest mountain in the Western Hemisphere and Southern Hemisphere and the highest in Chile.
 It has very dry conditions with snow only remaining on the peak during winter.
 It is located about 600 kilometres (370 mi) north of Aconcagua, the highest mountain in the Western Hemisphere at 6,962 m (22,841 ft).
 It's one of the highest roads of Chile.

 Can you drive to Ojos del Salado by car?